baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-enclave-setup/verifyname-enclave-transaction-api/verifyname-check-transaction-status.md

 ---
 title: Check Transaction Status API
 excerpt: >
-  This API is called by the Beneficiary VASP when it cannot confirm the results of the Report Transaction Result or Report Error API for a verified user within a certain timeframe.
+  This API is called by the Beneficiary VASP to check the current status of the transaction when the transaction result has not been reported by the Originating VASP after the Owner Verification is completed.

-  ### Implementation Guide
-    1. When the Beneficiary VASP detects an incoming deposit, it should first call the Owner Verification Result Lookup API with the tx_hash filter to check for any matching owner verification records.
-    2. If no matching tx_hash is found, the Beneficiary VASP can wait for a certain period for the Originating VASP to call the Transaction Report API.
-    3. After this waiting period, if no transaction report has been received from the Originating VASP, the Beneficiary VASP can use the Owner Verification Result Lookup API to identify potential candidate owner verifications.
-    4. To narrow down the candidates, search using the deposit’s detected from address and to address as the originatorAccountNumber and beneficiaryAccountNumber, respectively.
-    5. For the filtered candidate owner verifications, the Beneficiary VASP can then call the Check Transaction Status API for each to match the transaction ID information.
 api:
   file: VN_Enclave_API_Spec.yaml
   operationId: verifyname-check-transaction-status